ca-collins/studentmgmt/README.md

 5. Endpoint is hardcoded to <http://localhost:8000/students>
-  - You can adjust the port in the `-main` function in `src\studentmgmt\core` (If you do, you will have to make an equivalent change on the frontend.
+  - You can adjust the port in the `-main` function in `dev\studentmgmt\dev.clj` (If you do, you will have to make an equivalent change on the frontend.
 See [Profezzerk](https://github.com/ca-collins/profezzerk) README for more.)

-6. Install and run the frontend application: [Profezzerk](https://github.com/ca-collins/profezzerk)
+6. Install and run the frontend application.
+(See [Profezzerk README instructions](https://github.com/ca-collins/profezzerk))

 --------------------------------------------------------------------------------